···

 Transitions don't come with deadlines.
 Not knowing when it'll settle makes it harder to endure.

-Sometimes the disorientation of a transition triggers bigger questions about where your life is headed.
 When the chapter change opens up existential questions, it can help to explore what you're really searching for.

 When Bigger Questions Surface